 All four of the above goals are at or near completion.

 And the WWU Men’s Rugby Alumni Association is in the process of accomplishing Number 4 on the goals list.
 We have had a tremendous response from alumni and friends of WWU Rugby and will continue to get people involved.
-At the fund raising kick-off event Don Burgess, one of the people who helped establish the program in the mid-1950′s was present, and Gus Fumano spoke about what the involvement in WWU Rugby meant to him.
+At the fund raising kick-off event Don Burgess, one of the people who helped establish the program at Western in the mid-1950′s was present, and Gus Fumano spoke about what the involvement in WWU Rugby meant to him.
 Both men were Canada Internationals.

 Item number 1 on the goals list should be one of the easiest to accomplish given the resources provided by fulfilling goals 2, 3, and 4.
 Consider these factors when thinking about your choice of schools: